Krishnashram

-Swami Krishnashram (Devanagari: कृष्णाश्रम्, Kṛ.sh. nā. śram) was the seventh guru of the Chitrapur Saraswat Brahmin community.
-He was the seventh mathadhipati (head of the community or guru), for 24 years from 1839 to 1863.
+Swami Krishnashram (Devanagari: कृष्णाश्रम्, Kṛ.sh. nā. śram) was the seventh Mathadhipati (head of the community or guru) of the Chitrapur Saraswat Brahmin community from 1839 to 1863.

-He was considered the "Patron Saint" of the Shirali and its adjoining villages.
+Krishnashram was considered to be the patron saint of Shirali and its adjoining villages.
+The samādhi (shrine) of Krishnāshram is located at the Chitrapur Math in Shirali between the samādhis of Swami Parijnanashram II and Swami Keshavashram.

 Life

 Krishnāshram was born Paramēshwar Nāgar in the small hamlet of Vitthal in Karnataka.
-He became the seventh Guru Parampara after Swami Vāmanāshram died on the 9th day of the month of kartik in 1839.
+He became the seventh Guru Parampara after Swami Vāmanāshram died on the 9th day of the month of Kartik in 1839.

 Krishnāshram was an administrator and a scholar of Sanskrit.
 Devotees came from different parts of the country to hear his discourses, including some from Dvaita Vaishnava practices.

 He added several land assets to the Chitrapur Math.

 Shishya Sweekār

-Krishnāshram chose Kālappa Shāntapayya, a smart and intelligent boy from Mangalore, as his successor.
-On the 15th day of the month of Kārtik in 1857, Krishnāshram ordained him as his shishya and named him Pāndurangāshram.
-Pāndurangāshram would learn under Krishnāshram for six years.
+On the 15th day of the month of Kārtik in 1857, Krishnāshram ordained Kālappa Shāntapayya, a boy from Mangalore, as his shishya (disciple or successor) and named him Pāndurangāshram.
+Pāndurangāshram studied under Krishnāshram for six years.

 Death

-Swami Krishnāshram fell ill in 1863 and died on the eighth day of the month of mārghashīrsha after being at the helm of the community for 24 years.
+Krishnāshram fell ill in 1863 and died on the eighth day of the month of Mārghashīrsha.
 Pandurangāshram succeeded him as the next guru of the community.
-The samādhi (shrine) of Krishnāshram is located at the Chitrapur Math in Shirali between the samādhis of Swami Parijnanashram II and Swami Keshavashram.

 Accomplishments

 Infrastructural development

 Krishnāshram was keenly interested in establishing temples and mathas and renovating already existing ones.
-Under his leadership, the Shri Subramanyeshwar Temple at Sirsi and the Shri Anantēshwar Temple at Vitthal were some of the temples that were renovated.
+Under his leadership, the Shri Subramanyeshwar Temple at Sirsi and the Shri Anantēshwar Temple at Vitthal were renovated.

 The Umā-Maheshwar Temple at Mulki was constructed after the residents of that panchayat requested Krishnāshram for a temple.
 Krishnāshram himself installed the Umā-Maheshwar deity in the temple.

-Rathōtsav ("Car Festival")
+Rathōtsav ("Chariot or Car Festival")

 Under Krishnāshram's auspices, the Chariot or Car Festival known as Rathōtsav was introduced in 1862.
-In this week-long festival, Lord Bhavānishankara adorns the ratha which hundreds of devotees pull around the village.
-The mathādhipati (head of the community or guru) sits on the ratha.
+In this week-long festival, Lord Bhavānishankara adorns the Ratha, which hundreds of devotees pull around the village.
+The Mathādhipati sits on the ratha.
 An integral part of the festival is the pālki utsav (Palanquin festival) where the Lord Bhavānishankara adorns the pālki (palanquin) and travels a different route every day to "visit" his devotees.
 Devotees offer their prayers and seek blessings from the Lord on these days.
 The route taken is always marked by glowing lights and crackers.

-This festivity is marked by chanting of Vedic mantrās (hymns) along with bhajans (devotional songs).
+This festivity is marked by the chanting of Vedic mantrās (hymns) along with bhajans (devotional songs).
 Prasād bhojan is served to the devotees.
 This food is prepared by volunteers.
-Any small work done towards the betterment of the festival is considered as seva (selfless service) to Lord Bhavānishankara.
+Any small work done towards the betterment of the festival is considered seva (selfless service) to Lord Bhavānishankara.
 The Rathōtsav is the time when the entire community unites to take part in the festivity.